envkey/envkey-source/README.md

 You could do exactly the same on a **server**, except instead of putting your `ENVKEY` in a `.env` file, you'll set it as an environment variable (in whatever way you set environment variables for your host/server management platform).

-So you set an environment variable:
+So you set an environment variable on your server:

 ```bash
 ENVKEY=GsL8zC74DWchdpvssa9z-nk7humd7hJmAqNoA